 There are many excellent devices available for the edge deployed ML solutions.
 These devices can, however, be hindered by the more rigid architectures they employ when compared to an FPGA.
 Many solutions also have to contend not only with the ML portion of the design, but many other tasks such as:

 Other often overlooked challenges of AI/ML designs are how to define or re-define the architectural boundaries of the solution.
-Xilinx Vivado SDSoC allows software engineers to explore hardware acceleration of key modules with the clock of a mouse.
+AMD Vivado SDSoC allows software engineers to explore hardware acceleration of key modules with the clock of a mouse.
 Vivado DNNDK provides many utilities to explore various ML approaches and optimization techniques.

 An FPGA based approach also allows you to stay on the same platform from prototype to deployment.
-These reasons and more are why you should explore the overall benefits of a Xilinx UltraScale+ SoC for your ML project.
+These reasons and more are why you should explore the overall benefits of a AMD UltraScale+ SoC for your ML project.

 The accuracy of the model is reduced by about 1 percent, but the resulting network is streamlined enough to fit on an FPGA with minimal porting effort, enabling embedded systems to run ML applications without being held back by computational bottlenecks.